-A review of the final budgeted and actual revenues yields minimal variances.
-A review of the final budgeted and actual expenditures yields variances due to the fact that the League budgeted conservatively.
+A review of the final budgeted to actual for revenues yields minimal variances.
+The variances between final budget and actual expenditures are due to the League spending less in purchases for member libraries, professional services, and miscellaneous items than was anticipated for.